aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 }
 ```

-The first time you import `keras`, the console should tell you which backend you are currently using as well as some output indicating that you are using the GPU via CUDA.
+The first time you import `keras`, the console should tell you which backend you are currently using as well as some output indicating that you are using the GPU via CUDA (if not, try importing `keras` in the Python interpreter).

 We're done!
 Have fun experimenting with your NNs!